Universal Express Pass: Universal Orlando Resort

 Guests at three of Universal Orlando's on-site resorts — the Hard Rock Hotel, the Royal Pacific Resort, and the Portofino Bay Hotel — get complimentary unlimited use of the faster lines during their stay.
 Guests who hold Universal Orlando's Premier Annual Pass can use it once per day on every participating ride after 4 pm.
+In mid-2026, multiple changes were made to the Express Pass system, including adding an option for a virtual queue version (referred to as Express Now) and removing Hagrid's Magical Creatures Motorbike Adventure from the roster of rides that accept Express Pass.